A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Introduction

 \section{Introduction}

 Proof theory starts with the observation that a proof is more than just the truth value of a theorem.
 A valid theorem can have many proofs, and several of them can be interesting.
 In this paper, we somehow extend this to the limit and study all proofs of a given proposition.
 Of course, who studies proofs can also study any of them (or count them, if there are only finitely many possible proofs, or try to enumerate them in the countable case).
-But we do this study somehow simultaneously: we introduce a language to express the full ``solution space'' of proof search.
+But we do this study somehow simultaneously: we introduce a language to express the ``full solution space'' of proof search.
 And since we focus on the generative aspects of proof search, it would seem awkward to filter out failed proof attempts from the outset.
 This does not mean that we pursue impossible paths in the proof search (which would hardly make sense) but that we allow to follow infinite paths.
-An infinite path does not correspond to a successful proof, but it is a structure of locally correct proof steps.
+An infinite path does not correspond to a successful proof, but it is a structure of locally correct proof steps, generated by the bottom-up application of inference rules (the perspective of \emph{reductive} proof theory).
 In other words, we use coinductive syntax to model \emph{all} locally correct proof figures.
 This gives rise to a not necessarily wellfounded search tree.
-However, to keep the technical effort simpler, we have chosen a logic where this tree is finitely branching, namely the implicational fragment of intuitionistic propositional logic (with proof system given by the cut-free fragment of the sequent calculus $LJT$ presented as the typed calculus $\ol$ \cite{HerbelinCSL94}).
+However, to keep the technical effort simpler, we have chosen a logic where this tree is finitely branching, namely the implicational fragment of intuitionistic propositional logic with a proof system given by the cut-free fragment of the sequent calculus $\LJT$, introduced in \cite{HerbelinCSL94} as the typed calculus $\lambdabar$.
+Actually, we will consider the variant of $\LJT$ where axioms are restricted to atomic formulas, and, since we do not consider the cut rule, the system is isomorphic to the system of simply-typed long normal forms in lambda-calculus which throughout this paper we will denote by $\lb$.